Thailand–Vietnam relations: Vietnam War and Khmer Rouge

 Thailand participated in the Vietnam War on the side of South Vietnam and the United States against North Vietnam over fears of the domino theory and the communist insurgency in Thailand.
 Of the 12,000–15,000 Thai troops to fight in the war, over 2,000 casualties were recorded.
 After the Vietnam War ended in 1975, relations between Thailand and the unified Vietnam remained tense.

 After the Vietnamese invasion of Cambodia which resulted in the overthrow of the genocidal Khmer Rouge led by Pol Pot, Thailand was in conflict with Vietnam because of Thai opposition to Vietnam's occupation of Cambodia.
 Border raids were launched between both nations, damaged much of Cambodia, and further soured relations.

 Hostility between Thailand and Vietnam ended in 1989, when Vietnamese forces withdrew from Cambodia.

 Modern relations

 After Nguyễn Văn Linh's 1986 Đổi mới reforms, Vietnam moved from strictly economically planned socialism to more integration with the international community.
 As a result, Thai–Vietnamese relations have quickly improved.
 Thailand, a founding member of ASEAN, supported Vietnam in joining the ASEAN, which occurred in 1995.
 Thus, the once-poor relationship between Thailand and Vietnam has turned into one of strategic co-operation and alliance.

 Economic relations

 In 2015, Thailand was the tenth-largest investor in Vietnam, worth nearly US$7 billion.
 Thailand was also Vietnam's fifth-largest trading partner.

-Football rivalry

-In a similar fashion to the Indonesian and Malaysian counterparts, the rise of Vietnamese football team and subsequent rampant Vietnamese nationalism has led to the increase of rivalry between Vietnamese and Thai teams.